-In the classroom we use lectures, seminars, group and individual work, with both theory and practice.
-On a seminar, you present your ideas and discuss with your classmates regarding a course book or other study material that you are required to read before the seminar; while the teacher usually only moderates the discussion.
+In the classroom, we use lectures, seminars, and group and individual work, with both theory and practice.
+In a seminar, you present your ideas and discuss with your classmates a course book or other study material that you are required to read before the seminar; while the teacher usually only moderates the discussion.
 The aim is to develop critical thinking and collaborative skills.
 All the students are expected to be active participants in all forms of discussions.
 You will complete group work together with your classmates outside the classroom.
 This way, you learn from each other and you train to be a team player.

 Teaching is closely related to the large, multidisciplinary research programme "Sustainable Visits", in which 30 researchers from 9 disciplines are studying and developing sustainable destination development on Gotland.
-During your studies you will both meet many of these researchers, and get the opportunity to contribute to their research projects.
+During your studies, you will both meet many of these researchers, and get the opportunity to contribute to their research projects.

 Interaction with students from different countries will also stimulate the understanding of the complexity of sustainability challenges as well as boost the knowledge of possible solutions to the issues, while it will provide you with an invaluable network of like-minded people in this field.